So I have good and bad news for you when it comes to the weather in Cleveland.

 10. Play games

-Lastly, if rainy days make you just want to stay indoors and play video games, Cleveland has you covered for that, too.
+Lastly, if rainy days make you just want to stay indoors and play games, Cleveland has you covered for that, too.

 Punch Bowl Social also has bowling and indoor mini golf, and you can check out The Corner Alley downtown for another bowling option.